xcp-ng/xcp-ng-org/docs/guides/guest-UEFI-Secure-Boot.md

 Advanced use, not needed by most users.
 :::

-varstored 1.2.0-3.4 and later ships a `gen-sbvar.py` utility for generating auth files (`EFI_VARIABLE_AUTHENTICATION_2`) from a list of X.509 certificates or a JSON definition file.
+varstored 1.2.0-3.4 and later ship a `gen-sbvar.py` utility for generating auth files (`EFI_VARIABLE_AUTHENTICATION_2`) from a list of X.509 certificates or a JSON definition file.
 The JSON definition format is compatible with the pre-signed objects available at https://github.com/microsoft/secureboot_objects.

 :::tip
-If using varstored >= 1.3.4-2.1, use the command `gen-sbvar` instead of `gen-sbvar.py`.
+If using varstored 1.3.4-2.1 or later, use the command `gen-sbvar` instead of `gen-sbvar.py`.

-If not on an XCP-ng host, you can also install the tool locally from: https://github.com/xcp-ng/xcp-efivar-utils
+If not on an XCP-ng host, you can also install the tool locally from https://github.com/xcp-ng/xcp-efivar-utils
 :::

 For example, to generate an **appendable** db auth file containing the Windows UEFI CA 2023 and Microsoft UEFI CA 2023 certificates, use the following command from within `microsoft/secureboot_objects`: